healthonnet/hon-lucene-synonyms/README.md

 Note that you must modify the ```luceneMatchVersion``` above to match the
 ```<luceneMatchVersion>...</luceneMatchVersion>``` tag at the beginning of the ```solr/conf/solrconfig.xml``` file.

-#### From version 1.3.0 and Solr 4.3 and beyond:
+#### From version 1.3.1 and Solr 4.3 and beyond:
-From version 1.3.0 for Solr 4.3.0 and beyond, there is a new way of loading Tokenizers and Token filters, and the XML format
+From version 1.3.1 you do not need to specify luceneMatchVersion in this configuration, it will inherit from `solrconfig.xml`.
-is somewhat different, you refer to the class by a simple name rather than package and class name.
-As of 1.3.1 you do not
+Also, there is support for loading Tokenizers and Token filters by service name through the new SPI method.
+That means you
-need to duplicate luceneMatchVersion in this configuration, it will inherit from `solrconfig.xml`:
+may put `synonym` as `class` attribute instead of `solr.SynonymFilterFactory` if you choose so.
+The config can thus look like:

 ```xml
 <queryParser name="synonym_edismax" class="solr.SynonymExpandingExtendedDismaxQParserPlugin">
   <lst name="synonymAnalyzers">